ymz-ncnk/idempo-go/README.md

 # idempotency-go

-**idempotency-go** is a small Go library that simplifies the implementation of idempotent operations.
+A Go library for **atomic, transactional idempotency** — ensuring safe retries in distributed systems.

-When building distributed systems, it’s common to face situations where the same request might be sent multiple times (due to retries, network issues, or client errors).
-Without protection, this can lead to duplicate side effects like double charges, duplicated records, or inconsistent states.
+When building distributed systems, it’s common to encounter situations where the same request is executed multiple times due to retries, network issues, or client errors.
+Without safeguards, this can cause duplicate side effects such as double charges, duplicated records, or inconsistent state.

-This library provides a **wrapper** around an application operation that
+`idempotency-go` provides a **wrapper** around application operations that
-ensures:
+guarantees:

-- The same request (with the same input) always produces the same result.
+- Repeated requests with the same input always produce the same result.
-- Duplicate executions return the stored result instead of running the operation again.
+- Duplicate executions return the stored result instead of re-running the operation.

 ⚠️ **Prototype Warning:** This project is currently in the **prototype state** and is **not ready for production use**.